zao-web/quickbooks-online-connect-ui/README.md

 ## Description ##

-Provides UI for connecting to Quickbooks Online over OAuth1.
+Provides UI for connecting to Quickbooks Online over OAuth.
 This plugin is a UI wrapper for [Quickbooks Online Connect](https://github.com/zao-web/qbo-connect).

 ## Installation ##